willfinnigan/kinetics/README.md

 Please drop me an email if you're interested in this python package.
-I'm also open to collaborating on developing this package further.

 wjafinnigan@gmail.com